ThatChapThere/uni-netlogo/notes/week-03-heuristic-search.md

 This is also quite similar to natural selection.

 **Genetic Algorithms** are based on the idea of local beam search, but also generate successors from pairs of states, ie. use sexual reproduction to create new states.

+## Personal Notes

+One of the things I misunderstood was why A* is complete when you could in theory reach two nodes next to the goal where the furthest one has a better heuristic, thus reaching the end goal via a suboptimal path.
+This is a misunderstanding becuase the search terminates once there are no paths shorter than the current path, not once any path reaches the goal.
+This mistake was made in the netlogo project at first too, thanks to some shortsighted copy-pasting.
+This made the code work well enough to not notice any problems, but it was still subtly incorrect.